studiowebux/cardano-private-node/README.md

 - Wallet-UI (Don't really need it anymore)
 - token-registry it is a placeholder API for NAMI

-- NAMI Fork: https://github.com/studiowebux/nami (You will have to change the IP to fit your setup)
+- NAMI Fork: https://github.com/studiowebux/nami (You will have to change the IP to fit your setup, see bottom of the readme for the steps.)

 ## Contribution

 - Feel free to open GitHub issues if you encounter any problems or have suggestions.
-- I began working on this two weeks ago, so it is still a work in progress.
-My primary focus has been on the components that I needed most.
+- I began working on this ~two~ few weeks ago, so it is still a work in progress.
+- My primary focus has been on the components that I needed most, cardano node, Ogmios, submit api, blockfrost RYO and DB Sync.